Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Checkout-Version-Release.md

 # Checkout - SDK Release Notes

 The following version fixes have been implemented for Commerce Hub's Checkout SDK.
-To ensure PCI and security compliance it is recommended to always use the latest version of Commerce Hub's SDK.
+To ensure PCI and security compliance, it is recommended to always use the latest version of Commerce Hub's SDK.

 ---